Aëdon: Family

 Aëdon was the daughter of Pandareus and his wife Harmothoë, and thus sister to either Cleothera and Merope, or Chelidon and an unnamed brother.
 According to the geographer Pausanias, Polygnotus supplanted the names of the former two with Cameiro and Clytie instead.

 Aëdon either married Zethus, king of Thebes, and bore him an only son named Itylus, or Polytechnus, a carpenter of Colophon in Lydia, and bore him an only son named Itys.
 In some authors she also has a daughter named Neis.

 Mythology

 Early life

 Aëdon was the daughter of Pandareus, king of Miletus by his wife Harmothoë.
 However Pandareus along with Tantalus attempted to steal a sacred dog from Zeus in Crete, and after this great transgression Pandareus and Harmothoë were forced to flee to Athens and then to Sicily, where Zeus eventually smote them, leaving Aëdon and her sisters Cleothera and Merope orphans.
 Aëdon married Zethus, a son of Zeus, and became queen of Thebes.
 Cleothera and Merope meanwhile were adopted and raised by Aphrodite, the goddess of love and beauty.
 When they were grown she went to Zeus to find them suitable husbands, but while she was gone either the Winds or the Harpies snatched Cleothera and Merope away, and brought them to the Furies to serve them as handmaidens.
-It is not clear how come Aëdon escaped such fate.
+It is not clear why Aëdon escaped such fate.